paulmowat/paulmowat.github.io/data/blog/how-we-moved-from-artifactory-and-saved-200k/part-2-design.md

 ## Next up

 Now we have our design in place we need to start implementing it.

-Next up is how we implement and undertake the migration.
+Next up, we will cover the creation of the Advanced Artefacts service.

 - [Part 3 of 5 - The future is Advanced Artefacts](/blog/how-we-moved-from-artifactory-and-saved-200k/part-3-the-future-is-advanced-artefacts)